0wlofminerva/Traversy-Media-JavaScript-Crash-Course-For-Beginners/readme.md

     const hello = `My name is ${name} and I am ${age}`; // We can assign this to a variable console.log(hello);

+    // A cuople couple of String properties & methods

+    const s = 'Hello World'; // String

+    console.log(s.lenght) // a property doesnt have parentesis console.log(variable.property)
+    console.log(variable.method()) // if it has parentesis is a method

+    //

+    const s = 'Hello World';

+    console.log(s.toUpperCase()); // A method is basically a function that is associated with an object

+    console.log(toLowerCase());
+    console.log(s.substring(0, 5)); // a substring, it takes two indexes, where you want to start and end, it actually stop before five

+    Hello

+    //

+    console.log(s.substring(0, 5).toUpperCase()); // you can tack on other methods aswell

+    split a string into an array, a method called split, as a parameter it takes whatever youu can split by, if you want to split by letter, you put empty quotes without a space

+    const s = 'Hello World!'

+    console.log(s.split(''));

+        (12) […]
+    ​
+    0: "H"
+    ​
+    1: "e"
+    ​
+    2: "l"
+    ​
+    3: "l"
+    ​
+    4: "o"
+    ​
+    5: " "
+    ​
+    6: "W"
+    ​
+    7: "o"
+    ​
+    8: "r"
+    ​
+    9: "l"
+    ​
+    10: "d"
+    ​
+    11: "!"
+    ​
+    length: 12
+    ​
+    <prototype>: Array []

+    a lot of times what we will do is, let´s say we have like a form, we are adding a block post, and we are adding tags, you might have:

+    const s = 'technology, computers, it, code';

+    and let´s say you wanna take that string and create an array from it.
+Now, as a separator in this case we would use coma space, because in between each word there is a coma space, so I put it in the method, ...

+    console.log(s.split(', '));

+    //

+    const s = 'technology, computers, it, code';

+    console.log(s.split(', '));

+    //

+    Array(4) [ "technology", "computers", "it", "code" ]

+    ... and with that I have an array of four values, and we have each word in each array value.

+    it´s pretty handy because you can insert that into a data base, and you can search to it, and stuff like that.
+So, it comes in handy.

+Arrays

+    – Arrays